sentient-agi/Sentient-Enclaves-Framework/reference_apps/inference_server/TEE_rbuilds_setup.md

 This shell can be used to view output from enclaves shell.
 ---
 > [!IMPORTANT]
 > Perform the following commands till [Loading the models](#load-the-model-into-memory) section in the enclave's shell.
-Either [`networking.sh`](../../rbuilds/network.init/networking.sh) can be used for accessing enclaves shell or [`pipeline`](../../rbuilds/network.init/pipeline) utility to send commands inside enclave.
+Either [`networking.sh`](../../rbuilds/network.init/networking.sh) can be used for accessing enclave's shell or [`pipeline`](../../rbuilds/network.init/pipeline) utility to send commands inside enclave.
 Both ways are demonstrated.

 ## Start the inference server 🚀
 > [!NOTE]